uconn

 Progress Monitoring, Technical Reports and Deliverables

-• PIs will monitor the progress of subrecipient work scope at least on a quarterly basis
+• PIs will monitor the progress of subrecipient work scope on at least a quarterly basis.

-• Options for review include informal progress reports via phone conversations, e-mail communications, or face-to-face discussions, formal technical reports or other deliverables specified in the agreement required and due on specific dates.
-Subrecipient invoices will be submitted to the University PI
+• Options for review include informal progress reports via phone conversations, e-mail communications, or face-to-face discussions, formal technical reports, or other deliverables specified in the agreement, required and due on specific dates.
+Subrecipient invoices will be submitted to the University PI.

 • Subrecipient is required to submit invoices adhering to the following criteria: